Inflation in Canada

 Canada - Inflation

 Inflation fell to 1.0% in June from 1.3% in May, landing just within the Bank of Canada’s target range of 2.0% plus/minus 1.0 percentage point.
 Meanwhile, annual average inflation was also stable at 1.5% for a fifth consecutive month in June.
-Core inflation, which excludes volatile items including gasoline and fresh food, fell to 1.1% in April from 1.3 % in March.
+Core inflation, which excludes volatile items including gasoline and fresh food, was stable at 0.9% in June from a month earlier.

 Canada - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.